ClementNerma/NightOS/docs/specs/services/system/hw.md

 ### Direct storage access for [`sys::fs`](fs.md)

-In case a specific storage device doesn't require a [dedicated driver](../drivers/storage.md), the `sys::fs` service can directly access the said hardware device.
+In the event a specific storage device doesn't require a [dedicated driver](../drivers/storage.md), the `sys::fs` service can directly access the said hardware device.

 ## Methods